How to Create a Video Monetization Strategy in 5 Steps [2025 Update]

 AI-driven Ad Personalization and Dynamic Ad Insertion

 Advanced AI is helping businesses deliver smarter, more relevant ads.
 Dynamic ad insertion tailors content based on viewer behavior, making ad breaks feel less disruptive and more engaging.
-For any monetization plan, personalized advertising can increase viewer satisfaction and boost revenue.
+Personalized advertising not only boosts revenue but also improves viewer satisfaction, making it a key element in any modern monetization strategy.

 Shoppable Video and Interactive Monetization

-Shoppable videos let viewers click and buy products directly from a video stream.
-Whether you’re selling merch during a live sports broadcast or promoting products in a video-on-demand catalog, interactive tools open new revenue paths.
+Shoppable and interactive video features let viewers click and buy products directly from a video stream.
+From live sports merch to video-on-demand catalogs, these tools create new revenue paths and increase engagement by turning content into commerce.

 Growing Importance of Mobile-first Monetization